EmmanuelAfuwape/Node.js-work/README.md

 5. the cube of any number was just to multiply all the numbers by the given side which will be multiplied three times.

 6. to create a function that gives the area of a rectangle you must get what length is and breath and then multiply it together to get the area of the rectangle which is L X B.

+7. Variable Method
+Variable method is broken down into three main parts which are cost, let and var

+8. Modules
+modules in node.js